NNM-V/ChatApp/README.md

 4.Open "applications.properties" file and change datasource setting based on your local enviroment.

-5.Take commentout off from "#spring.sql.init.mode=always" in "applications.properties" for initial build.
+5.Uncomment "#spring.sql.init.mode=always" in "applications.properties" for initial build.

 6.Run the program with maven.
 ```bash
 ./mvnw spring-boot:run
 ```

-7.Commentout the command from process 5.
+7.Commentout"#spring.sql.init.mode=always" from process 5.

 ##How to Use
-1. Open two different Browser application.
+1. Open the application in two different browsers.

-2.Use the Login information created from data.sql and login to the application.
+2.Use the Login information created "data.sql" and login to the application.
 The Password for both "Admin" and "User" is "Password#".

 3.Type in the user you want to communicate in searchbox of "mypage".

-4.Press Talk button and start the chat.
+4.Press Talk button to start the chat.

-5.Use Login page to sign up a new user.
+5.You can also use the  Login page to register a new account.